WHY DO WE VENERATE SAINTS' RELICS?

+The Maria Stein Shrine of the Holy Relics houses over 1,000 relics of the Saints and the True Cross.
+95% of the relics in the Maria Stein collection are First Class.
 The first relics were brought to the area by Fr.
 Francis de Sales Brunner, who founded most of the local churches and convents, bringing priests, brothers and sisters of the Precious Blood communities to America.
 After his death, the significant collection of his relics, including a Calendar of Relics, and the bodily remains of St. Victoria, were under the care of the Sisters.
-In 1870, Pope Pius IX gave Fr.
-J. M. Garner, a priest from Milwaukee, 175 relics for safekeeping in the New World.
+In 1872, Fr.
+J. M. Garner, a priest from Milwaukee, acquired 175 relics for safekeeping in the New World.
 When he brought them to America, his original intent was to have a kind of traveling exhibit.
 But the faithful wanted them kept together, and suggested finding a permanent place for the collection.
 When he heard about the many relics under the care of the Sisters of the Precious Blood, he approached the Sisters, and together they gathered all of the relics into one collection, and we became the Shrine of the Holy Relics in 1875.